What is Laparoscopic Adjustable Gastric Banding?

-In adjustable gastric band (AGB) surgery, a restrictive band is placed around the upper part of the stomach, forming a small pouch with a narrow opening to the lower stomach.
-An access port connected to the band is placed deep under the skin.
-The band causes food to be retained in the upper pouch for a longer period of time causing you to eat less.
+In adjustable gastric band (AGB) surgery is a minimally invasive, laparoscopic weight loss surgery.
+During AGB surgery, a restrictive band is placed around the upper part of your stomach, forming a small pouch with a narrow opening to your lower stomach.
+An access port connected to the band is placed deep under your skin.
+The band allows food to be retained in your upper pouch for a longer period of time, causing you feel fuller more quickly.
+Then, the food passes to your lower stomach and digestion happens normally.
 There is no change in the way food is absorbed.
-Still, vitamin and mineral supplements should be taken because you will be eating less food.
+However, you shoudl take vitamin and mineral supplements because you will be eating less food.

 - Less of a risk of malabsorption